anzhelikasuchkova/Credit_Risk_Analysis/README.md

 ## Deliverable 4:

-### Overview of the analysis:
+### Overview of the loan prediction risk analysis:

+- The purpose of this analysis is well defined (4 pt)

+### Results:

-### Results: Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
+- Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
 Use screenshots of your outputs to support your results.

+There is a bulleted list that describes the balanced accuracy score and the precision and recall scores of all six machine learning models (15 pt)

 #### Oversampling

 Compare two oversampling algorithms to determine which algorithm results in the best performance.

+##### Naive Random Oversampling
 <img width="967" alt="Screen Shot 2022-05-03 at 12 45 09 AM" src="https://user-images.githubusercontent.com/93845867/166414126-9638f90d-d3a3-41d2-ad8a-c63e3925c957.png">

+##### SMOTE Oversampling
 <img width="962" alt="Screen Shot 2022-05-03 at 12 45 28 AM" src="https://user-images.githubusercontent.com/93845867/166414135-dc39f5b5-a2b2-4d3c-ac7a-1988db8115d1.png">

 #### Undersampling